mapillary/mapillary_tools/README.md

   information printed out.
 Uploaded images should not get uploaded more than once and should not be processed after uploading. mapillary_tools should take care of that, if it occurs otherwise, please open an issue on Github.
 - Make sure you run the latest version of `mapillary_tools`, which you can check with `mapillary_tools --version`.
-When installing the latest version, dont forget you need to specify `--upgrade`.
+When installing the latest version, don't forget you need to specify `--upgrade`.
 - Advanced user are encouraged to explore the processed data and log files in the `{image_path}/.mapillary/logs/{image_name}/` to get more insight in the failure.

-### Dependencies

-- If having issues installing `pip` with `brew` on macOS, one solution is `sudo easy_install pip`.
-If the installed version is not appropriate then upgrade with `sudo pip install --upgrade pip`.

 ### Run time issues